Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

-In sharp contrast to quantum Markovian processes, for which a complete description that \emph{only} involves operators on the system has been developed by Lindblad \cite{lindblad1976generators} (\ie, the Lindblad equation for general positive and trace-preserving maps), there is no universal form for the quantum master equation for non-Markovian dynamics.
+In sharp contrast to quantum Markovian processes, there is no universal form for the quantum master equation for non-Markovian dynamics.
 In the regime when the rate of the bath dynamics is comparable to the rate of the system dynamics, the system becomes non-Markovian.
 Loosely speaking, the non-Markovian dynamics can be interpreted as the backflow of information for the environment to the open quantum system, and it can be more precisely characterized using various metrics \cite{breuer2009measure,vasile2011quantifying,luo2012quantifying}.
-For such systems, many approaches have been developed to describe such dynamics \cite{chruscinski_non-markovian_2010,de_vega_dynamics_2017,diosi1997non,gaspard1999non,ishizaki_quantum_2005,kelly2016generalized,meier_non-markovian_1999,montoya2016approximate,montoya2017approximate,pfalzgraff_efficient_2019,pollock_non-markovian_2018,shao2004decoupling,shi_new_2003,strathearn_efficient_2018,strunz1996linear,strunz_open_1999,suess_hierarchy_2014,tanimura2006stochastic,li2021markovian,tanimura2006stochastic}.
+For such systems, many approaches have been developed to describe such dynamics in a way that goes beyond the Lindblad framework \cite{chruscinski_non-markovian_2010,de_vega_dynamics_2017,diosi1997non,gaspard1999non,ishizaki_quantum_2005,kelly2016generalized,meier_non-markovian_1999,montoya2016approximate,montoya2017approximate,pfalzgraff_efficient_2019,pollock_non-markovian_2018,shao2004decoupling,shi_new_2003,strathearn_efficient_2018,strunz1996linear,strunz_open_1999,suess_hierarchy_2014,tanimura2006stochastic,li2021markovian,tanimura2006stochastic}.
 The earliest approach dates back to the projection formalism of Nakajima and Zwanzig \cite{nakajima1958quantum,zwanzig1960ensemble}.
 At the level of density matrices, the non-Markovian property is reflected in a memory integral that involves the bath correlation function, which can be approximated by a linear combination of Lorentzian terms \cite{ritschel2014analytic}.
 This representation enables an embedding procedure, where the memory integral can be replaced by the dynamics of additional density-matrices \cite{meier_non-markovian_1999,li2021markovian}.
-Although a unified framework is not present, in most such methods, the density matrix of the system is embedded in an extended density matrix, for which the dynamics is Markovian.
+Although a unified framework is not yet present, such a procedure embeds the density matrix of the system in an extended system of equations involving additional density matrices, for which the dynamics is Markovian.
 The coefficients in the extended dynamics are connected to the spectral properties of the bath.
 Such a quantum master equation is often referred to as the generalized quantum master equation (GQME).